 Copyright 2013 James Marsh

-Caney Fork River – Fly Fishing Report – November 10, 2024 Both Cream and Red Midge larva and pupa, rigged with the larva and pupa in tandem as mentioned below, have been working good.
-We received five good reports from customers fishing this past week.
+Caney Fork River – Fly Fishing Report – December 15, 2024 Good conditions remain.
+Both Cream and Red Midge larva and pupa, rigged with the larva and pupa in tandem as mentioned below, have been working good.
+There are also some good Blue-winged olive hatches taking place.
+We received another good report from a customer fishing this past week.

 Afternoon Water Temperature: 56 (varies with distance from dam)